 Here are some factors you should definitely consider before you buy short-term health insurance:

 - The policies are not required to cover the ACA’s essential health benefits.
 They typically don’t cover routine office visits, maternity, mental health, preventative care or pre-existing conditions.

 - Although the ACA has largely done away with medical underwriting for health insurance, short-term plans are not regulated by the ACA and they still ask some basic medical history questions in order to determine an applicant’s eligibility for coverage.
 But that also means that short-term policies are available year-round, which is not the case for ACA-compliant individual major medical plans.

 - You may need pre-certification for many medical services.
-You also need to check whether your policy’s deductible is payable only once, not for each illness or accident.
+You also need to check whether your policy’s deductible is payable only once, or for each medial incident.

 - Use of the insurance for an accident or illness may be cited as a pre-existing condition when you apply for another temporary policy – and that could result in denial of coverage (ACA compliant plans can’t deny you during open enrollment or a special enrollment period, but if you’re applying for another short-term plan, you can be denied coverage)

 - These policies are not considered minimum essential coverage under the ACA, which means that the termination of a short-term policy is not a qualifying event that triggers an open enrollment period for an ACA-compliant individual market plan.
 It also means that you’ll be subject to the ACA’s individual mandate penalty if you rely on a short-term plan instead of obtaining minimum essential coverage (you can have a gap in coverage of less than three months — during which you can have a short-term plan if you choose — without being subject to the penalty).
 The penalty is still in place in 2018, although it will be repealed as of 2019 under the GOP tax bill that was enacted in 2017.